List of Justified characters: Boon

 Boon (played by Jonathan Tucker) is a quick draw artist with strong psychopathic tendencies employed by Markham after the mercenary crew fails.
 He first appears at Lorretta's house to intimidate her into selling her property.
-He becomes infatuated with her and dotes on her much to her disgust.
+He becomes infatuated with her and dotes on her, much to her disgust.
 He carries a Ruger Vaquero, a stainless steel revolver chambered in .45 LC.
 He sees himself as so similar to Raylan that he often compares himself to Raylan and their abilities with handguns.
 His desire to prove himself the better shootist leads him to challenge Raylan on several occasions but is always called back by Markham.
-In the Series Finale he runs Raylan's car off the road in order to challenge him one last time.
-In the ensuing shootout he aims for Raylan's head while Raylan aims for the heart, Boon is mortally wounded while his shot only grazes Raylan's temple - giving the impression that Raylan's bullet impacted Boon just as he fired knocking Boon's bullet slightly off line.
+In the series finale he runs Raylan's car off the road in order to challenge him one last time.
+In the ensuing shootout he aims for Raylan's head while Raylan aims for the heart.
+Boon is mortally wounded while his shot only grazes Raylan's temple—giving the impression that Raylan's bullet impacted Boon just as he fired, knocking Boon's bullet slightly off line.

 Choo Choo

 Choo Choo (played by Duke Davis Roberts) is a veteran left with a diminished mental capacity after being wounded in battle.
 He is called Choo Choo due to his size and punching strength as he "hits like a train".
-He is wounded in a shootout between the Marshals and mercenaries, he is able to escape but dies in his car stopped on train tracks just before it is to be hit by an on coming train.
+He is wounded in a shootout between the Marshals and mercenaries, and is able to escape but dies in his car stopped on train tracks just before it is to be hit by an oncoming train.